-- Regular meeting start time is moved to 7 PM (starting in January) to be sure to be done by a reasonable time. - Dick McNew WB9PTC moves his on-air code practice from 2M simplex to the MRAC repeater (now that the repeater has a reasonable signal). - MRAC Newsletter, "Hamateur Chatter" goes to a 6 week circulation period to keep costs down (printing and postage). - Tom Czaja KG9EE and Mark Tellier AB9CD step up to be "assistant VEC managers" backing up John Kraak KF9XL and Tom Fuszard KF9PU.
+- Regular meeting start time is moved to 7 PM (starting in January) to be sure to be done by a reasonable time. - Dick McNew WB9PTC moves his on-air code practice from 2M simplex to the MRAC repeater (now that the repeater has a reasonable signal). - MRAC Newsletter, "Hamateur Chatter" goes to a 6 week circulation period to keep costs down (printing and postage). - Tom Czaja KG9EE and Mark Tellier AB9CD step up to be "assistant VEC managers" backing up John Kraak KF9XL and Tom Fuszard KF9PU respectivily.
 This marks the actual creation of a self sustaining operating committee for a club function. - MRAC Field Day features a telescope for actual viewing of sunspots, live. - MRAC Field Day features first ever satellite contact (by Brian White K9LCQ). - MRAC raffles a donated 10M radio and antenna with winner selected at the Christmas Party winner was Ted Stiller WA9RDI raffle brought in \$170. - MRAC finishes year operating in the black for the first time in years (as a result of some strong belt-tightening and begging for donations the last few years). - MRAC eliminates the positions of 2nd Vice President and one Director due to continuing difficulty to get people to run for office.
 Plus the board was really too big. - MRAC has 125 members as of July. - Bill Orr W6SAI passes away at the age of 81.
 He authored numerous articles and books on amateur radio topics (especially antennas) and was maybe most famous for editing the "Radio Handbook" (NOT the ARRL Handbook).
-He also was involved in the original Project Oscar creating the first amateur satellite. - The first "space tourist" goes into space for a stay aboard the International Space Station (after paying Russia 20 million dollars). - September 11 Middle Eastern terrorists hijack 4 commercial airplanes and crash two into the World Trade Center towers in New York City and one into the Pentagon in Washington D.C.
+He also was involved in the original Project Oscar creating the first amateur satellite. - The first "space tourist" goes into space for a stay aboard the International Space Station (after paying Russia 20 million dollars). - Steppir Antennas (later Steppir Communications Systems) is formed to produce a new type of Yagi antenna with motorized elements (their length can change to optimize the antenna for the frequency of operation). - September 11 Middle Eastern terrorists hijack 4 commercial airplanes and crash two into the World Trade Center towers in New York City and one into the Pentagon in Washington D.C.
 The fourth plane crashes in a field in Pennsylvania (possibly brought down by passengers trying to retake control of the plane).
 Both World Trade Center towers collapse within hours.
-Only military air traffic is allowed over the U.S. for 3 days. - The US invades Afghanistan, the center of much of the world's terrorist activity and home to the organization potentially responsible for the September 11th attacks on the US. - William R. Hewlett passes away.
+Only military air traffic is allowed over the U.S. for 3 days. - The US invades Afghanistan, the center of much of the world's terrorist activity (and poppy growth) and home to the organization potentially responsible for the September 11th attacks on the US. - William R. Hewlett passes away.
 Together with David Packard he formed the Hewlett Packard Company (HP) in 1939. - Rockwell International spins out the avionics division to form Rockwell Collins based in Cedar Rapids, Iowa. - There are 683,037 amateur radio licenses in the U.S.